telefonicaid/iotagent-node-lib/test/functional/README.md

 Each test case is defined as a JSON object in the `testCases.js` file.
 This file is loaded by the test suite and the test cases are automatically generated.
 Each test case is defined as an object with the following elements:

 -   `describeName`: The name of the `DESCRIBE` test case.
-This will be used to generate the test case name in the mocha test suite.
+This will be used to generate the test case name in the mocha.
+Note this name is prefixed by a pure number (e.g `0010 - Simple group without attributes`) which specifies the group to which the test belong (usually meaning a feature) or by a number preced by the `#` symbol to refer to an issue number (e.g. `#1234 - Bug foobar`). test suite.
 -   `provision`: The JSON object that will be sent to the IoTA JSON provisioning API.
 This will be used to create the group.
 It contains the following elements: